johnsonjh/goleveldb-encrypted/README.md

 License
 =======

-This project contains some code from the GoLevelDB project, as this code is currently package private.
+This project contains code from the GoLevelDB project, as this code is currently package private.

 Licensed under the Apache License, Version 2.0 (the "License");